cloudxlab/docker_quick_notes/build_images.md

 # with entry point, emulating cat command
 docker run --entrypoint="/bin/cat" ubuntu /etc/passwd
 ```

+To keep ubuntu container running in detached mode, you can add below:
+CMD ["sh", "-c", "tail -f /dev/null"]

 Refer to below repos for more examples and follow the README there: